kingdellaprogrammazione/CancerQML/README.md

 # CancerQML

-This is the repository related to a project of QubiTO (a team of Politecnico di Torino) involving the training of a quantum machine learning model.
+This is a repository related to a project done with the QubiTo team (of Politecnico di Torino) that presents quantum machine learning model training aimed at predicting breast cancer.

+### Possible purposes

+The main purpose of a model like this is to predict the status of a patient.
+By analyzing various parameters related to a patient, the model can provide an estimate of the likelihood of the patient having breast cancer.
+This information can be valuable for medical staff when making decisions about whether to intervene or not on patients upon their parameter's values.

 ### Dataset
 The dataset used was obtained from [here](https://www.kaggle.com/datasets/reihanenamdari/breast-cancer).
 It concerned the correct prediction of breast cancer in various patients.